instructlab/instructlab/README.md

 merlinite-7b-Q4_K_M.gguf
 ```

 > **NOTE** ⏳ This command can take few minutes or immediately depending on your internet connection or model is cached.
-Connect HuggingFace may need proxy in some states, please try `export http_proxy=` and/or `export https_proxy=` with the `server:port`.
+If you have issues connecting to Hugging Face, refer to the [Hugging Face discussion forum](https://discuss.huggingface.co/) for more details.

 ### 🍴 Serving the model